 A best practice for “breaking the silence” and providing proactive support is to utilize the space on digital and print documents to request feedback and encourage open dialogue.

 Value propositions are a clear statement that should:

 - explain services and how each service improves the customers' situation (relevancy),

 - highlight competitive advantages that drive customers to stay with the orgianzation (unique differentiation).

 3. Add a Personal Touch

-As technology continues to evolve, members are expecting more personalized communications that align with their behaviors, needs and wants.
+As technology continues to evolve, customers are expecting more personalized communications that align with behaviors, needs and wants.
 According to “The Cost of Poor Customer Service” by Genesys Global Survey, 38% of consumers say personalization is important to the customer experience.

-Marketing space on digital and print statements, letters, notices, etc. can be optimized to target members with products and services that best fit their specific needs.
-A best practice is to utilize your existing data to identify specific criteria, including account balance, zip code, gender, and marital status, to name a few.
-From there, you can leverage dynamic communications on all digital and print documents to send personalized and timely messages.
+Marketing space on digital and print statements, letters, notices, etc. can be optimized to target customers with products and services that best fit specific needs.
+A best practice is to utilize existing customer data to identify specific criteria, including account balance, zip code, and spending habits, to name a few.
+From there, leveraging dynamic communications on all digital and print documents creates a timely, effective customer experience.

-While it’s next to impossible to have a 100% retention rate, you can drastically decrease turnover to if you take a proactive approach in maintaining current member relationships.
+While it’s next to impossible to have a 100% retention rate, financial institutions can drastically decrease turnover by proactively approaching and maintaining current customer relationships.

-To learn more about member retention through transactional documents, contact us at firstname.lastname@example.org or click here.
+To learn more about customer retention through transactional documents, contact us at firstname.lastname@example.org or click here.